Bastardkb/bastardkb.github.io/bg_charybdis/10install_the_switches.md

 While in theory you can install the switches in any order you like, we outline below what we found out works best.

+{: .warning }
+The case is made of plastic, and will melt if you touch it with your soldering iron.
+Be careful !

 # Installing the switches

 {: .tip }